-culture, education, economy, health, and in learning about holistic good, morals, and beyond.
+culture, education, ecology, economy, health, and in learning about holistic good, morals, and beyond.
 I post a photo every day.
 Enjoy!

 My Daily Blog for 2019 February / Churoo: Daily Blog

 Happy Winter.
 This month of February 2019, my family got back into grinding grain and baking bread again.
 To try a different grain than we got before, this time we have spelt.
 We're making spelt bread.
 Our first two loaves were delicious.